 - No favicon with free version.

-- Weebly link not removable with free version.
+- Weebly ads and link not removable with free version.

 - No ability to add video/audio players with free version.